Adaptive Negative Evidential Deep Learning for Open-set Semi-supervised Learning: Introduction

+We identify two main limitations in current state-of-the-art literature to tackle this task.
+First, most previous works estimate confidence scores based on binary likelihoods generated from binary detectors activated by Softmax function.
+Such softmax-based networks only provide a point estimation of predicted class probabilities and cannot quantify whether the uncertainty stems from the lack of knowledge of outliers (epistemic uncertainty) or from the complexity of the samples within the distribution (aleatoric uncertainty) \cite{malinin2018predictive}.
+Moreover, when we tackle a K-way classification problem with a large K, the binary detectors are less robust to identify outliers from such a complex dataset that contains multi-class information \cite{carbonneau2018multiple}.
+One advanced method, evidential deep learning (EDL) \cite{sensoy2018evidential} can explicitly quantify the classification uncertainty corresponding to the unknown class, by treating the network's output as evidence for parameterizing the Dirichlet distribution according to subjective logic \cite{josang2016subjective}.
+Compared with Softmax which only provides probabilistic comparison values between classes, EDL models second-order probability and uncertainty for each class.
 In this work, we take the \emph{first} step to introduce EDL into the outlier detector.
-As shown in Figure \ref{fig:edl_detector}, EDL enables a multinomial detector to directly output uncertainty and evidence for each class, which can alleviate the insufficient scalability of existing binary detectors.
-Moreover, different types of uncertainties can be distinguished by concentration parameters, so we propose to design different uncertainty metrics for self-training and inference.
+As shown in Figure \ref{fig:anedl}, EDL enables a multinomial detector to directly output evidence for each class, which can alleviate the insufficient scalability of existing binary detectors.
+Moreover, different types of uncertainties can be distinguished by the output vector, so we propose to design different uncertainty metrics for self-training and inference.
 Note that though EDL shows an impressive performance in uncertainty quantification, we empirically find its deficiency in learning representation preferred by classification tasks and consequent low performance in classification accuracy.
-Therefore, we propose to take the advantage of both Softmax and EDL, by keeping Softmax for representation learning.
+Therefore, we propose to take advantage of both Softmax and EDL, by keeping Softmax for representation learning.